Danielevko/Shift_Calculator/README.md

 I import the data using BeautifulSoup and requests modules.

 2) **shift_calculator_script** [Link here](https://github.com/Danielevko/Shift_Calculator/blob/master/shift_calculator_script.ipynb)
-the second and the main script is doing several things: first its import the excel file with the shifts data of the current month, and then caluclate the salary according to the "shabat list" we created in the first script. that means its comparing every shift made in friday or saturday and check the accurate time the wage needs to increase to 150% according to the "shabat list", that way the salary is more accurate from the most salary software that the accountant are using.
+The second and the main script is doing several things: first its to import the excel file that contains the shifts data of the current month, and then caluclate the salary according to the "shabat list" we created in the first script. the code check every shift (an excel cell) from the excel file, if the shift was done in friday or saturday its comparing the shift date with the "shabat list", after the dates are match, we can extract the exact entry and exit times according to the website, and then calculate the time our wage needs to be increased by 150%. that way our salary is more accurate then most salary software, that accountants are still using today.